notmyfirstcodeo/web-dev-resources/README.md

 # Web Dev Resources
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Beginner or veteran, there's always more to learn.
+Kevin Powell is King

 ## Contributing